AcademySoftwareFoundation/openexr/INSTALL.md

 install the OpenEXR module.
 Optionally, then build and install PyIlmBase, OpenEXR_Viewers, and Contrib.

+For cmake users, there is also a top-level cmake file that enables building all the sub-modules in one pass.
+See the section about cmake below.

+## Traditional autoconf configuration (unix platforms)

 For the basic installation:

     cd <source root>/IlmBase